Table of contents

 The OSPO Alliance was launched by a coalition of leading European open source non-profit organizations, including OW2, Eclipse Foundation, OpenForum Europe, and Foundation for Public Code, with a mission to grow awareness for open source in Europe and globally and to promote the structured and professional management of open source by companies and administrations.

-The OSPO Alliance has established the OSPO.Zone website hosted at https://ospo.zone.
-Based on the OW2 Good Governance Initiative, OSPO.Zone is a repository for a comprehensive set of resources for corporations, public institutions, and research and academic organizations.
-OSPO.Zone enables the Alliance to connect with OSPOs across Europe and the world as well as with supportive community organizations.
+The OSPO Alliance has established the OSPO Alliance website hosted at https://ospo-alliance.org.
+The OSPO Alliance serves the community with a safe place to discuss and exchange on the topics of OSPOs, and provides a repository for a comprehensive set of resources for corporations, public institutions, and research and academic organizations.
+The OSPO Alliance connects with OSPOs across Europe and the world as well as with supportive community organizations.
 It encourages best practices and fosters contribution to the sustainability of the open source ecosystem.
-Check out the OSPO Zone website for a quick overview of complementary frameworks of IT management best practices.
+Check out the OSPO Alliance website for a quick overview of complementary frameworks of IT management best practices.

-The OSPO Zone website is also the place where we collect feedback about the initiative and its content (e.g. activities, body of knowledge) from the community at large.
+The OSPO Alliance website is also the place where we collect feedback about the initiative and its content (e.g. activities, body of knowledge) from the community at large.

 The following great people have contributed to the Good Governance Initiative:

-This work is licenced under a Creative Commons Attribution 4.0 International license (CC-BY 4.0).
+This work is licenced under a Creative Commons Attribution 4.0 International licence (CC-BY 4.0).
 From the Creative Commons website:

 You are free to: